-Staff continuously monitors legislation on all levels understanding that new legislative mandates may have an impact on future purchase power cost.
-Any new legislative mandates that may impact purchase power cost will be analyzed, and the PUAB and City Council will be informed of any recommended adjustments that may be required.
+Staff continuously monitors legislation on all levels and remains cognizant of new legislative mandates that may have an impact on future purchase power cost.
+Any new legislative mandates will be analyzed and the PUAB, and City Council, will be informed of any recommended adjustments.